 Remember the websites when the internet was growing?
 The cheesy look of a website that worked during the internet revolution has long been forgotten or scrapped off to welcome dynamic changes for the new era.
-Compared to a handful of websites at the beginning of the internet to billions of domains names registered in today’s world, it has become much more competitive for websites to decrease their bounce rate in order to increase chances of their conversions.
+Compared to a handful of websites at the beginning of the internet, to billions of domain names registered in today’s world, it has become much more competitive for websites to decrease their bounce rate in order to increase chances of their conversions.

-What most marketers fail to understand that they should stop creating a website for everyone on the web.
+What most marketers fail to understand is that they should stop creating a website for everyone on the web.
 A real website doesn’t care for the wrong audience and is created to deflect those people, only to focus on right things to achieve the business goal.
 The main aim of the home page is to provide useful content to the targeted audience and help them to navigate to product pages to encourage conversions.

 “A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away.” ~ Antoine de Saint-Exupery

 Beneath is the infographic that beautifully tells about the various elements a homepage should have according to the modern digital environment.
 However, remember that overdose can be a negative thing for your home page.
 If you try to include all the 20 elements on your page just because the infographics say so, you are definitely overloading it.

 The infographics is a handbook to find seamless possibilities on your homepage as per your niche industry.
 Explore various things and brainstorm ideas to create a perfect homepage.
 Rather than staying in a time warp, emerge as the evolved site that appears ahead of the time.